JTZ18/myrepo/README.md

 ## Task 7: Cloud Deployment Link
 The final project has been deployed on an AWS EC2 instance.
 You can access the application using the following link: [here](http://ec2-54-79-211-193.ap-southeast-2.compute.amazonaws.com:3000)

+## Task 8: Model Drift pipeline essay
+The essay can be found in the root directory `essay.pdf`.